Scott Walker (singer): 2006–2019: Later years

 Walker released "Darkness" as part of Plague Songs, an album of songs for the Margate Exodus project, a re-telling of the Book of Exodus, the story of Moses and his search for the Promised Land.
 Ten singer-songwriters were commissioned by Artangel to write and record a song inspired by one of the ten biblical plagues.
 Walker's evocation of "Darkness" appears as the ninth.

 On September 24, 2007, Walker released And Who Shall Go to the Ball?
 And What Shall Go to the Ball? as a limited, never-to-be-re-pressed edition.
 The 24-minute instrumental work was performed by the London Sinfonietta with solo cellist Philip Sheppard as music to a performance by London-based CandoCo Dance Company.
 The recording is currently unavailable.
 From November 13 to 15, 2008, Drifting and Tilting: The Songs of Scott Walker was staged at The Barbican, in London.
 It comprised eight songs, two from Tilt – "Farmer in the City" and "Patriot (a single)" – and the rest from The Drift: "Cossacks Are", "Jesse", "Clara (Benito's Dream)", "Buzzers", "Jolson and Jones" and "Cue".
 Each song was presented in a music-theatre manner, with the vocal parts taken by a number of singers, including Jarvis Cocker, Damon Albarn and Dot Allison.
 Walker collaborated with Bat for Lashes on the song "The Big Sleep" from her 2009 album Two Suns.
 He wrote the score for the ROH2 production of Jean Cocteau's 1932 play Duet for One, which was staged in the Linbury Studio in June 2011.

 Walker's final solo album, Bish Bosch, was released on December 3, 2012, and was received with generally favourable reviews.
-In 2014, Walker collaborated with the experimental drone metal duo Sunn O))) on Soused, which was released on October 21, 2014.
-A year later, Walker composed the score for Brady Corbet's film The Childhood of a Leader; this was followed in 2018 by the score for Corbet's film Vox Lux, also featuring music by Australian singer-songwriter Sia.
+In 2014, Walker collaborated with the American drone metal duo Sunn O))) on Soused.
+A year later, Walker composed the score for Brady Corbet's film The Childhood of a Leader; this was followed in 2018 by the score for Corbet's Vox Lux, which also featured music by Australian singer-songwriter Sia.